-Each module contains 2 major sections.
+The module contains 2 major sections.
 One section consists of the interface logic control portion and second section contains the IS audio processing portion.
 The interface logic provides register and high level clock, data and interrupt control for the IS module.
 DMA capabilities are provided for TX, RX or full duplex RX/TX modes.

-Please refer to the IS block diagram in Figure 56.
-Each controller supports configurable Asynchronous Sample Rate Converters, each capable of supporting stereo transmit and/or receive when configured as slave device.
-ASRC RX and ASRC TX perform 24-bit asynchronous sample rate conversions sharing the same ROM.
+Please refer to the IS block diagram in Figure 46.
+The controller supports configurable Asynchronous Sample Rate Converters capable of supporting stereo transmit and/or receive when configured as slave device.
+If the ASRC is available on the device, ASRC RX and ASRC TX perform 24-bit asynchronous sample rate conversions sharing the same ROM.